amartinrmit/pypadf/README.md

     python difftocorr.py --config ./configs/config_hex_corr.txt --npatterns 10000

-== is there a way to turn this off and just include configs for the next steps? == This will generate new config files to plot the correlation and create the PADF
+**is there a way to turn this off and just include configs for the next steps?**
+This will generate new config files to plot the correlation and create the PADF

 ## View correlation